 Visit St. Peter’s Church, it is a five minute walk from our Visitor Centre.
 This charming little church houses the famous 15th century tomb of Sir Ralph Grey and his wife Elizabeth FitzHugh; an extraordinarily elaborate structure to find in a tiny country church.

-St. Peter’s occupies the site of a 12th Century church, retaining some of its Norman stonework.
+St. Peter’s as we see it today occupies the site of a 12th Century church, and retains some of its Norman stonework.
 The interior is an unusual mixture of old and new.
-As well as ancient stone work, 19th century boxed pews, the sanctuary was completely refurbished in 1967, and a millennium plaque recognises that Christian worship has been offered on this site for over a thousand years.
+Contrasting with its ancient stone work, there are 19th century boxed pews.
+The sanctuary was completely refurbished in 1967, and the large plain-glass east window remains controversial.
+There is a glorious view of the trees behind, where you might expect to see stained glass.
+A millennium plaque recognises that Christian worship has been offered on this site for over a thousand years.